-In August, 2023, the Company ceased to be a wholly owned subsidiary of MSDHL (formerly named MSDHI) and became a wholly owned subsidiary of MSCM (the "Parent"), which is a direct subsidiary of Morgan Stanley (the "Ultimate Parent").
+MSSB is a wholly owned subsidiary of MSCM (the "Parent"), which is a direct subsidiary of Morgan Stanley (the "Ultimate Parent").

 In February 2023, FINRA and the Company's Board of Directors (the "Board") approved the transfer of ETS customer accounts to the Company.
-As a result, during the year, ETS customer accounts, and associated assets and liabilities, were transferred to the Company.
+As a result, ETS customer accounts, and associated assets and liabilities, were transferred to the Company.
 ETS is a wholly-owned subsidiary of ETCMH, which is an indirect subsidiary of the Ultimate Parent.
-Prior to the approval of its request for withdrawal of its registration in February 2024, ETS was a broker-dealer registered with the SEC, a member of FINRA, SIPC and various securities exchanges and an indirect wholly-owned subsidiary of the Ultimate Parent.
-ETS provided brokerage services and a comprehensive suite of financial products primarily to retail customers.